johns-coderoom/Using-deep-learning-to-predict-EEG-data/README.md

-# Using deep learning to predict EEG data
+# Using deep learning to classify EEG data

 The data used for this study was obtained from the physionet sleep data.The jupyter notebook was duly added